 VFFF Director from November 2002 Expand

-Tim is Patron of AMA Queensland Foundation, Australian Rural Leadership Foundation, The University of Sunshine Coast Foundation, and Flying Arts Alliance Incorporated and The Actors' & Entertainers' Benevolent Fund (QLD) Inc.
+Tim is Patron of AMA Queensland Foundation, Australian Rural Leadership Foundation, The University of Sunshine Coast Foundation, Flying Arts Alliance Incorporated and The Actors' & Entertainers' Benevolent Fund (QLD) Inc.

 Annabel was reappointed as a Director of the Vincent Fairfax Family Foundation in 2016, after previously completing an eight year term in 2013.

 In 2015 she was appointed to the Board of the Foundation for Rural & Regional Renewal (FRRR), a not-for-profit organisation working in partnership with government, industry and philanthropy.

 Annabel holds a Bachelor of Arts from the University of Sydney, a Graduate Diploma of Editing and Publishing from Macquarie University and a Master of Business (Social Investment and Philanthropy) at Swinburne University.
 She has also completed the Australian Company Institute of Director’s course.

 Annabel is passionate about philanthropy, particularly women’s empowerment, rural and regional renewal and the arts and continues to be involved on boards and committees in her interest areas.